-Apparently, when the tube of waxed paper or gauze burns, it creates a vacuum-like effect just outside your ear canal.
-The supposed vacuum or difference in air pressure is proclaimed to draw out your earwax and treat other infections and ailments.
+When the tube of waxed paper or gauze burns, it creates a vacuum-like effect just outside your ear canal.
+The supposed vacuum or difference in air pressure draws out your earwax and treats other infections and ailments.

 Does Ear Candling Work?

-After all the power of the placebo effect can be very convincing.
-There is no doubt your mind is a powerful healing tool when given the chance.
+After all, the power of the placebo effect can be compelling.
+There is no doubt your mind is a powerful healing tool when given a chance.

 Is Ear Candling Safe?

-You can easily purchase ear candles at places that might lend some credibility to their effectiveness and general safety.
+You can easily purchase ear candles at places that might lend credibility to their effectiveness and general safety.
 However, don’t let that lull you into a false sense of security.
-After all, as long as the product is not deemed “defective” the responsibility of safe use is generally with the person using it.
-For example, an adult can buy a box of safety matches, but if used incorrectly they certainly aren’t safe and can pose a real danger to people and property.
+After all, as long as the product is not deemed “defective”, the responsibility of safe use is generally with the person using it.
+For example, an adult can buy a box of safety matches, but they certainly aren’t safe if misused and can pose a real danger to people and property.

-Perhaps the key question with regard to ear candle safety is, are they an unnecessary safety risk to people and property?
-By unnecessary let’s think about whether there are safer alternatives that don’t involve lighting something on fire and sticking it in your ear.
+Perhaps the critical question concerning ear candle safety is, are they an unnecessary safety risk to people and property?
+By unnecessary, let’s think about safer alternatives that don’t involve lighting something on fire and sticking it in your ear.

-One alternative is to visit your General Practitioner who may offer ear syringing.
-Although this is becoming less common as many GPs prefer to refer patients on to clinics that practice earwax removal by microsuction.
+One alternative is to visit your General Practitioner, who may offer ear syringing.
+However, this is becoming less common as many GPs refer patients to clinics that practice earwax removal by microsuction.

-In cases where wax becomes “stuck” or impacted, it’s a good idea to book an appointment with Ear Health, or go and see your GP.
-Your ear canal is very sensitive, and a lot can go wrong if you light fires near it, or start picking inside of it with hair pins or tooth picks.
+In cases where wax becomes “stuck” or impacted, it’s a good idea to book an appointment with Ear Health or go and see your GP.
+Your ear canal is very sensitive, and a lot can go wrong if you light fires near it or start picking inside it with hairpins or toothpicks.

 Why Can I Still Buy Ear Candles If They Don’t Remove Earwax?

-The TGA listing application process for ear candles includes providing the presentation, claims and labeling for the products to demonstrate product safety and that the products are appropriate.
+The TGA listing application process for ear candles includes providing the presentation, claims, and labelling for the products to demonstrate product safety and appropriate products.

 Do you think the listing application process for ear candles has been completed to a sufficient standard?
-We’re interested to read your thoughts in the comments below.
+We’re interested in reading your thoughts in the comments below.